The benefits of outdoor exercise and wellness

 Guest Post by Laura Dexter

-Laura Dexter is an avid hiker and runner who travels around the country, taking part in marathons and 10ks throughout the year.
+Laura Dexter is a writer for LawnStarter.
+She is an avid hiker and runner who travels around the country, taking part in marathons and 10ks throughout the year.
 When she’s not writing about her races or travels, you’ll find her hiking in Colorado with her husband and three children.